17.8 C

 Community organizers and advocacy groups like HIAS have mobilized nationwide to support immigrant families facing detention or deportation.
 In Minneapolis, thousands attended candlelight vigils after the Good and Pretti shootings.

 Naureen Shah, ACLU director of policy and government affairs for immigration, described sending ICE agents to airports as an unprecedented escalation.
-ICE officers appeared at more than a dozen airports, including JFK, Atlanta, New Orleans, and Phoenix, after Trump ordered the deployment amid a partial DHS shutdown that has left TSA workers unpaid since February 14, triggering widespread callouts and long security lines.
+ICE officers appeared at more than a dozen airports, including JFK, Atlanta, New Orleans, and Phoenix, after Trump ordered the deployment amid a partial DHS shutdown that has left Transportation Security Administration (TSA) workers unpaid since Feb.
+14, triggering widespread callouts and long security lines.
 Trump said agents could make immigration arrests at airports, calling them “very fertile territory.”

 Vice President JD Vance has been mostly silent publicly, though sources say he has privately raised concerns about the political fallout.
 The administration’s approval ratings on immigration have fallen sharply since early 2026, with polls showing rising unease even among Republican voters about the tactics being used.